Pressure mounts on France's Fillon as party heavyweights look to Juppe

 He is under growing pressure as party leaders prepare a crisis meeting for Monday to discuss the situation ahead of a March 17 deadline when all presidential candidates must be formally endorsed by at least 500 elected officials.

-After a string of resignations among advisers and backers, the 63-year old former conservative prime minister is banking on a rally of supporters in Paris on Sunday to show his detractors that he remains their best hope to win the presidency.
+After a string of resignations among advisers and backers, the 63-year-old Fillon is banking on a rally of supporters in Paris on Sunday to show his detractors that he remains their best hope to win the presidency.

-"In the coming hours, we will propose an initiative," Christian Estrosi, a close ally of former President Nicolas Sarkozy, told BFM TV, adding that it would be before Monday morning.
+"In the coming hours, we will propose an initiative," Christian Estrosi, a close ally of former President Nicolas Sarkozy, told BFM TV, which he said would take the form of a statement from himself and other party heavyweights.

-"We do not have the time to debate who has the most talent.
-I don't think any of the forty-somethings in our political movement, who have talent, can take on the role to bring us together."

-He said the initiative would come in the form of a statement led by himself and other party heavyweights including Xavier Bertrand and Valerie Pecresse.

-Fillon, who was set to attend a rally of thousands of supporters in central Paris, announced on Twitter that he would appear on France 2 television's Sunday evening news.
+Fillon, who was set to attend his supporters' rally in central Paris, announced on Twitter that he would appear on France 2 television's Sunday evening news.

 A member of his staff said he wanted to "speak to the French."

-"In the Olympics when the gold medal winner is disqualified then it's the silver medal holder that takes over," Lagarde said.
+"In the Olympics when the gold medal winner is disqualified then it's the silver medal holder that takes over," Lagarde said on Europe 1 radio.

 Opinion polls continue to show Fillon would fail to make the second round of the April/May election.
 Instead, centrist Emmanuel Macron is consolidating his position as favourite to win a second-round head-to-head against far-right National Front candidate Marine Le Pen.